 When is the best time to water plants?

-While there are certain container gardens—like the EarthBox ($33)—that have a built-in water tube that makes it easy to water plants from the soil, you can also automate the process if you have a bigger garden.
-“I set up a drip irrigation system, which runs throughout my garden.
+While there are certain container gardens—like the EarthBox—that have a built-in water tube that makes watering plants easier.
+These gardens seep water straight into the soil, and can be automated for bigger gardens.
+"I set up a drip irrigation system, which runs throughout my garden.
 Each drip can be adjusted to release more or less water depending on the plant in question, and I set up a timer so that it goes off every morning automatically," he says.
 "It’s the most efficient way to deliver the exact amount of water directly to the base of the plant."

-A smart way to preserve water during these heatwaves is to set up rain barrels.
+A smart way to preserve water during these heat waves is to set up rain barrels.
 "They're a great way to collect water that can be stockpiled for climates where drought is prevalent," says Cutsumpas.
-There are many different options available online that range from collapsible and portable rain barrels ($43) to beautiful options that can collect rain straight from your gutter ($218).
+There are many different options available online that range from collapsible and portable rain barrels to beautiful options that can collect rain straight from your gutter.
 In times where running the hose isn't an option, having rain water stockpiled and ready to go can save your garden.